Carolyn Newmark on Creating Seamless AI Workflows

 Our platform is not just a UI; it's a managed infrastructure layer.
 We provide pre-integrated, production-ready instances of the essential tools:

-3. Enterprise-grade security and cost control with LiteLLM
+3. Manage enterprise security and costs with LiteLLM

 We handle the operational and financial complexities with our pre-integrated LiteLLM component.
 LiteLLM serves as a universal, OpenAI-compatible proxy that centralizes API key management and provides: